paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-020-benefits-for-homeless-veterans.md

   (C) assistance in obtaining any benefits from the Department which the veteran may be eligible to receive, including, but not limited to, vocational and rehabilitation counseling, employment and training service, educational assistance, and health care services; and

-  (D) assistance in obtaining and coordinating the provision of other public benefits provided in federal,11 So in original.
-Probably should be capitalized.
-State, or local agencies, or any organization defined in subsection (f), including—
+  (D) assistance in obtaining and coordinating the provision of other public benefits provided in Federal, State, or local agencies, or any organization defined in subsection (f), including—

     (i) health care services (including obtaining health insurance);